AshleyLTW/benihassanresearchgroup.github.io/gallery.md

 <main id="content" role="main" class="content">

-This gallery includes a selection of photographs, architectural plans and line drawings obtained by Macquarie University during recent fieldwork seasons at Beni Hassan.
+The a visual dictionary for all inscribed tombs at Beni Hassan, which draws on published and unpublished material collected by the Macquarie University expedition working at Beni Hassan (2009-present).
+The *Beni Hassan Visual Dictionary* contains accessible descriptions of the various themes, scenes, details and architectural features in a tomb, Jsesh transcriptions, transliteration, and translation of the hieroglyphic inscriptions, in addition to high resolution zoomable photographs and line drawings.

 # Beni Hassan: Site overview

 Beni Hassan is situated on the east bank of the Nile, approximately 250km south of Cairo and falls within the ancient boundaries of the 16th province or nome of Upper Egypt, which inscriptions refer to as the Oryx-nome.
 With excellent rock formation, the region possesses some of the best limestone in the country after Tura, the quarry that serviced the Memphite cemeteries to the north.
 The tombs at Beni Hassan, dating to the 6th-12th Dynasties spanning from the late Old Kingdom, First Intermediate Period and into the Middle Kingdom, are cut in two ridges half-way up the mountain and command an impressive view across the escarpment and the river Nile.

 # The tomb of Amenemhat  (Tomb 2)